nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 If the previous step was successful, you can [create the Request]({% link _docs_use-cases/use-case-consumption-create-outgoing-request.md %}).
 For this, use the same payload you just validated.

-In the response, you can see that the Request currently has the status `Draft`.
+In the response, you can see that the Request currently has the `status` `"Draft"`.
 Also, note that the `content` was extented by the `@type` property and a generated `id`, that you didn't have to specify manually.

 **Example response:**